-To manage any potential conflicts of interest, the Trustees have adopted new processes for maintaining their register of business interests, working with external auditors to ensure that revised processes are robust and records are complete.
-The business register is maintained by the CFO and CEO, in their role as Accounting Officer, and the relevant information is published on the Trust's website.
+Declaration of business interests remains a key priority across the Trust.
+Trustees have developed robust processes for maintaining the register of business interests, as agreed with the external auditors last year.
+This ensures that any potential conflicts of interest are identified in advance and managed in line with The Academy Trust Handbook.
+The business register continues to be maintained by the CFO and the CEO and the relevant information is published on the Trust's websites.
 A comprehensive list of related or connected parties is also maintained and circulated to all employees with financial responsibility.
+Trustees are aware of the need for constant review of business interests, and this is a standing item on every meeting agenda.
+The annual cycle of review has also been aligned with the academic year.